British government response to the COVID-19 pandemic: Public relations

+On 5 March 2020, the cross-government counter disinformation unit was set up to analyse and respond to narratives and social media posts surrounding COVID.

-In December 2020, Whatsapp messages released by the Daily Telegraph in 2023 as part of the Lockdown Files, show Health Secretary Matt Hancock and his media advisor Damon Poole, discussing when to release information about the a new variant of COVID-19 considering the effect that it will have on the right wing media, the Mayor of London Sadiq Khan and behaviour change amongst the public.
+In December 2020, according to WhatsApp messages released by the Daily Telegraph in 2023 as part of the Lockdown Files, Health Secretary Matt Hancock and his media advisor Damon Poole discussed when to release information about the new variant of COVID-19, considering the effect that it would have on the right wing media, the Mayor of London Sadiq Khan, and behaviour change amongst the public.

 In January 2021, a public messaging campaign Can you look them in the eyes? was deployed featuring adverts showing close-up facial shots of a number of doctors, healthcare workers and COVID patients wearing oxygen masks, and asks people if they can "look them in the eyes" and tell them they are doing everything they can to stop the spread of the virus.
-Lockdown files messages in the same month, include messages from Simon Case saying guilt and fear were vital in messaging.
+Internal communications in the same month include messages from Simon Case saying guilt and fear were vital in messaging.